-Miglustat is used to treat adults with mild to moderate type 1 Gaucher disease.
-Miglustat is only used in people who cannot be treated with enzyme replacement therapy.
+Miglustat is used to treat mild to moderate type 1 Gaucher disease in people who cannot be treated with an enzyme replacement therapy.
 Type 1 Gaucher disease is a disease you get from both your parents.
-People with type 1 Gaucher disease are missing an enzyme (naturally occurring substance in your body) that breaks down a chemical in your body called glucosylceramide.
+People with type 1 Gaucher disease lack an enzyme (naturally occurring substance in your body) that breaks down a chemical in your body called glucosylceramide.
 Too much glucosylceramide causes liver and spleen enlargement, changes in the blood, and bone disease.
 Miglustat works by stopping the body from making glucosylceramide.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 Tell your healthcare professional if you are taking any other prescription or nonprescription (over-the-counter [OTC]) medicine.

 Interactions with Food/Tobacco/Alcohol